wp-plugins/slideshow-satellite/readme.txt

 = I am having some issues with my plugin, whats a good first look? = Start with 'Reset to Defaults' on the top of your plugin configuration page.

+= Still having some major issues, next? =
+You may be dealing with a conflict with your theme or other plugins.
+To really test, if it works with Twenty-Eleven theme and no other plugins active it's a conflict.

+= It's not that serious, just a little funky=
+Oh, well have you checked out the Manual? http://bit.ly/stlmanual

 = How can I display the slideshow in a sidebar as a widget? = Install the plugin Advanced Text Widget and put the embed code in there.
 We would suggest using the Premium Edition as you can specify width and height in the embed.

-= All the images show up on the page, this ain't no slideshow!!! = The slideshow isn't loading your JS or CSS most likely!
+= All the images show up on the page, this ain't no slideshow!!!
+Oh, and I'm running the slideshow through the template in PHP or through another plugin =
+The slideshow isn't loading your JS or CSS most likely!
 That's because the plugin doesn't know it's being called.
 It's looking for the `[satellite` reference and not seeing it. `[satellite display=off]` in an area being called by the loop on that page or just going to Advanced Settings and turn 'Shortcode Requirement' to off.

 = I'm seeing a non-stop loading icon on the page =